DanaAbbadi/reading-notes-301/EJ6.md

 - To install EJS with NPM write this in your terminal : npm install ejs

 - Caching : EJS ships with a basic in-process cache for caching the intermediate JavaScript functions used to  render templates.

 - Layouts : EJS does not specifically support blocks, but layouts can be implemented by including headers and footers.

-##### We can use EJS to Template our Node Application
+##### We can use EJS to Template our Node Application:

 For applications that need quick templating, there are many options that we can use :